Quick facts about forming a West Virginia LLC

 Rules and regulations change now and then.
 This may not be a complete list, so check with the office of the West Virginia Secretary of State before submitting your application to be sure you have covered all the fees.
 If a required fee does not accompany the application, the registration of your LLC will be delayed.

-Annual report: All LLCs are required to file an annual report.
+Annual report: Filing a WV annual report is mandatory for your LLC.
 The fee is $25.
 The annual report fee for veterans is waived for the first 4 years the LLC is in operation.

 There is a $50 late filing fee.
 The failure to file an annual report may result in revocation of the LLCs authorization to do business in West Virginia.